Midnight Sun (musical): Shows

+2021 season

 On June 26 and July 3, Kei couldn't perform due to self-quarantine after Lovelyz' Seo Ji-soo tested positive for COVID-19, and was replaced by Kang Hye-in.

 The performances initially scheduled for the evenings of July 18, 21 and 22 were cancelled due to new authorities guidelines about social distancing, which restricted gatherings of more than two people after 6 PM, bringing the number of shows to 95.

 Original soundtrack

 Throughout the musical run, "Meet Me When the Sun Goes Down", "Good-Bye Days" and "Will My Day Ever Come?" were released as digital singles.